 Or get in touch: Hello@elmaglasgowconsulting.com

 Want to sponsor a youth action event?
-Check Aspire Black Suffolk - the community interest company I founded.
+Check out Aspire Black Suffolk - a Black-led community interest company, which I founded.